Benchmarks are useful. They are also easy to overuse.

 The benchmark cannot answer those questions alone because the benchmark does not know your history.

 That is why the regression bank matters.
 Every production failure, senior-reviewer override, red-team finding, compliance issue, and customer escalation should become a release test.
-The release gate should ask whether the new system still passes the cases the organization already paid to learn.
+The launch check should ask whether the new system still passes the cases the organization already paid to learn.

 If it does not, the average benchmark score is irrelevant.